Gavriil1/CI_PP3_BJ/README.md

 ### User Goals

-- Play a fun and easy game with other player
+- Play a fun casino game.
-- Read the rules of the game
-- Be able to log in to an existing account
+- Receive feedback from the game, to verify the number of the round and the score between casino and player.

 ### Site Owner Goals

+- Create user friendly and intiutive environment for the game.
-- Create a game that is easy and clear to user
+- Create a game that save log file of the game.
-- Ensure that users understand the purpose of the game
-- Create a game that gives feedback to the user whilst playing
+- Create a code which collect statistics of the game

 ## User Experience

 ### Target Audience

-There is no specific audience of this game.
-However, I would recommend that players are at least 6 years old, as per the classic board game.
+The target audience of the game is  people 18+, since it is it a casino game.

 ### User Requirements and Expectations